kaigikinyua/dumyapi/README.md

 ## What is it?

-The dummy data api is in the name.
+Well it's in the name.
 Get random dummy data to your front end without the need of putting together a backend.
 A little json data is enough.

 ## Data Provided.